Chart Color Schemes

 Corrimal displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Corrimal's dwelling structures, as per the latest Census data, comprised 58.7% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is similar to Non-Metro NSW's structure of 58.9% houses and 41.1% other dwellings.
-Home ownership in Corrimal was 35.2%, with mortgaged properties at 31.6% and rented ones at 33.1%.
-The median monthly mortgage repayment in Corrimal was $2,167, lower than Non-Metro NSW's average of $2,189.
-The median weekly rent figure for Corrimal was recorded at $365, compared to Non-Metro NSW's $400.
-Nationally, Corrimal's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Corrimal's dwelling structure, as per the latest Census evaluation, comprised 58.7% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro NSW had a similar breakdown with 58.9% houses and 41.1% other dwellings.
+Home ownership in Corrimal was 35.2%, aligning with Non-Metro NSW's figure.
+Mortgaged dwellings accounted for 31.6% and rented dwellings for 33.1%.
+The median monthly mortgage repayment in Corrimal was $2,167, below the Non-Metro NSW average of $2,189.
+The median weekly rent in Corrimal was $365, compared to Non-Metro NSW's $400.
+Nationally, Corrimal's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, while rents were lower at $365 compared to the national figure of $375.

 Frequently Asked Questions - Housing